tiffyzsmile/interviewprep-tiffanylea-com/README.md

 ## Codeblocks

-The following is a code block with JavaScript language syntax highlighting.
+The following is a code block with Javascript language syntax highlighting.

 ```javascript
 import React from 'react';